IBM/presto-iceberg-lab/docs/introduction/README.md

 In this workshop, you will use docker to spin up

 * A Presto cluster consisting of a single server node
-* A Hive metastore server with a MySQL server as the underlying database
+* An Iceberg-compatible REST server backed by a PostgreSQL database
 * A MinIO s3-compatible storage instance

 Without further ado, let's get started.